razroo/angular-content/core/life-cycle/life-cycle.md

 this you know everything.
 This book will discuss important points of Angular architecture regarding these hooks, and they can be see here: // Places to put data for hooks can be seen here.

-[^1]: Example of what that would look like should go here.